coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/products.md

 <div class="alert alert-info" role="alert">
-Here is where you can add and modify products.
+Here you can add and modify products.
 These will show on the homepage of each Business.<br><br>
 There are two ways of adding new products:
 Using the <span class="badge badge-success"><i class="fa fa-plus"></i> Add</span> button on the top-right corner or by <strong>importing</strong> a <code>.csv</code> file using the <span class="badge badge-success"><i class="fa fa-upload"></i> Import</span> button.
 </div>